Tomikxik/Simple-python-sudoku-solver/README.md

 # Simple-python-sudoku-solver
-code has visual output and other features to make it work run window.py with python 3.+ version
+code has visual output and other features and to make it work run window.py with python 3.+ version